barroso2501/pasture-crop-dynamic/docs/methods/study_domain.md

 The reconstruction is valid when:

-• every candidate and retained feature has a unique cell_id;
+- every candidate and retained feature has a unique `cell_id`;
-• complete parent-grid geometries are preserved;
+- complete parent-grid geometries are preserved;
-• every candidate was selected by the documented biome-intersection rule;
+- every candidate was selected by the documented biome-intersection rule;
-• endpoint areas reconcile to the recognized coverage categories or residuals are explicitly reported;
+- endpoint areas reconcile to the recognized coverage categories or residuals are explicitly reported;
-• the same endpoint rule is applied to every candidate cell; and
+- the same endpoint rule is applied to every candidate cell; and
-• the materialized batch outputs reconcile to the complete candidate population.
+- the materialized batch outputs reconcile to the complete candidate population.

 Exact agreement with the historical 21,869-cell layer is not required.

-Role in later analyses
+## Role in later analyses

 The reconstructed domain will be the common spatial support for:

-• five-year stock and flow accounting;
+- five-year stock and flow accounting;
-• the fixed 1985 pasture cohort;
+- the fixed 1985 pasture cohort;
-• within-interval annual trajectory analysis;
+- within-interval annual trajectory analysis;
-• consolidation–replenishment balance metrics;
+- consolidation–replenishment balance metrics;
-• spatial autocorrelation analysis; and
+- spatial autocorrelation analysis; and
-• sensitivity tests for the modifiable areal unit problem (MAUP).
+- sensitivity tests for the modifiable areal unit problem (MAUP).

 Alternative zoning and cell-size configurations used in MAUP tests must repeat the same biome-intersection and endpoint-selection logic.
 This ensures that